xdxxxdx/VSDS-Tech-Docs/docs/LDES_server.md

 ## Hosting the LDES stream SHACL shape

+SHACL (Shapes Constraint Language) is a language used to validate RDF graphs against a set of conditions provided as shapes and other constructs in an RDF graph.
 The LDES Server facilitates hosting a SHACL shape describing the members in the LDES.
-SHACL (Shapes Constraint Language) is a language used to validate RDF graphs against a set of conditions provided as shapes and other constructs in an RDF graph.
-Through configuration it is possible to [reference an existing SHACL shape](https://github.com/Informatievlaanderen/VSDS-LDESServer4J#example-http-ingest-fetch-configuration) via an URL or to provide a [static file](https://github.com/Informatievlaanderen/VSDS-LDESServer4J#example-serving-static-content) with an RDF description of the SHACL shape.
+Through configuration, it is possible to [reference an existing SHACL shape](https://github.com/Informatievlaanderen/VSDS-LDESServer4J#example-http-ingest-fetch-configuration) via an URL or to provide a [static file](https://github.com/Informatievlaanderen/VSDS-LDESServer4J#example-serving-static-content) with an RDF description of the SHACL shape.

 ## Hosting DCAT metadata

 DCAT is a standardised RDF vocabulary to describe data catalogues on the Web, allowing easy interoperability between catalogues.
 Using a standard schema, DCAT enhances discoverability and facilitates federated search across multiple catalogues.

 The LDES server facilitates hosting DCAT metadata when publishing an LDES.
 Through configuration, as with the SHACL shape, it is possible to reference an existing DCAT via an URI or to provide a static file containing an RDF description of the DCAT.
-More information on how to configure DCAT on the LDES Server can be found [here](https://github.com/Informatievlaanderen/VSDS-LDESServer4J#example-serving-dcat-metadata).
+More information on configuring DCAT on the LDES Server can be found [here](https://github.com/Informatievlaanderen/VSDS-LDESServer4J#example-serving-dcat-metadata).

 ## Setup of the LDES Server